martinkarlik/mindchess-website/README.md

-# mindchess-website
+## MindChess Website
-Website for collecting data for MindChess
+This is a website for collecting audio data to train a voice-controlled chess system.
-## Instructions
+## Installation
 To be able to use database for displaying collected data, [Mongo](https://www.mongodb.com) is required.
 However, the rest of the website can function properly without it.
   1. Download or clone the repository
   2. Navigate to website's folder